mim/mim.github.io/t/cisc3620/lectures/05b-parametric.md

   * Suppose we want a line from A through B, with:

+---|---
  A | = (1,2,3)
----|---
  B | = (2,5,1)

   * We can write down the following equations:

+---|---
  P(t) | = A+(B-A)t
----|---
  P(t) | = (1,2,3)+(1,3,-2)t
  P(t) | = (1+t, 2+3t, 3-2t)

   * By introducing a parameter (in this case, "t"), we write an equation that generates each coordinate independently.
     * The equations in this example are:

+---|---
  x(t) | = 1+t
----|---
  y(t) | = 2+3t
  z(t) | = 3-2t

-### Why are parametric equations so cool???
+### Why are parametric equations so cool?

   * No special cases!
-Unlike "y=mx+b," which we all learned in high school, parametric equations work just fine for all lines.
+Unlike "y=mx+b," parametric equations work for all lines.
 (Where does "y=mx+b" fail?)
   * They work in 3D!
-Each coordinate gets its own equation!
+Each coordinate gets its own equation
-  * Lines and segments have **direction** , because vectors do.
+  * Lines and segments have **direction**, because vectors do.
 This is useful for rays of light, for example.
   * Special values of t: 0, 1, between 0 and 1.
-For example, if you know that the parameter of a point on line from A to B is t=0.3, you know that the point is _between_ A and B, and is closer to A.
+    * For example, if you know that the parameter of a point on line from A to B is t=0.3
+    * you know that the point is _between_ A and B, and closer to A.
-  * We can think of this as a mixture (that is, as a _convex sum_ or a _weighted average_ ) of the endpoints.
-So, if one vertex is red and the other is yellow, all the points on the line segment connecting them are mixtures of red and yellow in different proportions.
+  * We can think of this as a mixture of the endpoints.
+    * So, if one vertex is red and the other is yellow,
+    * all the points on the line segment connecting them are mixtures of red and yellow

 ## Exercise: Finding a Point on a Parametric Line